This article has been updated from a previous version.

 Here’s some good news: in general, parking tickets do not affect your car insurance rate.
 Nevertheless, unpaid parking tickets can prove costly.

 About 2.8 million parking tickets are issued in Toronto each year, yielding an annual revenue of around $100 million for the city.
 Ignoring parking violations won’t make them disappear.
 On the contrary, it will end up costing you significantly more the longer you evade the issue.
 In Toronto, you can dispute any parking violation within 15 days of receiving it.

-Parking fines in Toronto range from $30 to $450.
-Also, if you’re parked illegally during rush hour on specific roads or have three unpaid parking tickets, you’re increasing the odds of your vehicle being towed away and impounded, leaving you on the hook to pay those fees as well.
+The fines range from $30 to $450.
+Also, if you’re parked illegally during rush hour on specific roads or have three unpaid parking tickets, you’re increasing the odds of your vehicle being towed and impounded, leaving you on the hook to pay those fees as well.

 Speeding tickets are another matter

 While parking fines won’t influence your car insurance premium, it’s a different story if you receive a speeding ticket in the mail.

 Cities like Toronto and Mississauga have automatic speed enforcement (ASE) cameras installed in specific neighbourhoods to nab drivers who disregard the posted limit.
 A speeding conviction resulting from a ticket a police officer issues to you can impact your premium, especially if you have more than one; however, it will not affect your insurance if you get a ticket from an ASE camera.

 Other traffic offences, such as not wearing a seatbelt, may also affect your insurance.
 Various infractions can influence your premium, depending on whether they are minor or major traffic convictions.

 Examples of traffic violations that can jack up your premium if you’re convicted of them include: